 Vulgar is capable of generating 100 quadrillion unique and usable conlangs.
 How does it achieve this?
 Using pseudo-randomness!

-Vulgar begins with a random seed number between 0 and 1 to 17 decimal places (10 to the power of 17 = 100 quadrillion).
-This number is then run through a formula that generates many many thousands of other random numbers. ("Pseudo"-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern to the human eye.)
+Vulgar begins with a random seed number of 17 digits*.
+This number is then run through a formula that generates many many thousands of other random numbers.
+It's Pseudo-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern to the human eye.

 What does it generate?

-Vulgar generates about 2000 unique words to begin with, based on a list of some of English's most common words.
-However, the program is more than just a one-to-one mapping of unique outputs to English words.
-In an effort to mimic real world languages, Vulgar also creates various homonyms and overlapping senses inspired by examples from real world languages.
+The Pro version of Vulgar generates about 4000 unique words and matches them to list of English's 4000 most common words.
+Shorter, more common English words are more likely to matched to a shorter conlang word.
+However the program is more than just a one-to-one mapping of conlang word to English word.
+Vulgar also assigns words polysemy (more than one related meaning) inspired by examples from real world languages.
 For example:

-There are about 150 homophone possibilities in the current version of Vulgar.
+There are about 150 polyseme possibilities in the current version of Vulgar.

 Vulgar also creates related derived words with affix rules.
 For instance: